 Alternatively, Biolage hair color is also a savvy choice for someone who’s seeing gray hairs in the mirror for the first time.
 Instead of zapping that chic silver into oblivion, the formulas promise 70 percent grey blending.

-“Maybe I won’t see you again for six months but that’s OK,” the stylist says.
-“You can get great fashion colors with a plant-based product so it doesn’t necessarily mean only for those hippie granola types.
+“Maybe I won’t see you again for six months, but that’s OK,” the stylist says.
+“You can get great fashion colors with a plant-based product, so it doesn’t necessarily mean only for those hippie granola types.
 This can be really anybody who wants beautiful hair color.”

-Biolage hair color hits salons this fall, so keep an eye out for this chic color alternative!
+If you’re interested in going green with your hue, keep an eye out for this chic color alternative!
 Henna hair color just got replaced by a smarter, more beautiful choice.